How To Bring Creativity Into Business: Inspiration From Fast CO’s Innovation Festival

 Musical powerhouse Pharrell Williams and Illumination producer Chris Meledandri described their creative collaboration as one of candid feedback couched in trust and respect.
 For each song that made it onto the Despicable Me soundtrack—including that catchy hit, “Happy,” Williams revealed that there might be ten that got left on the cutting room floor—what Williams called an album’s worth of nixed attempts.
 What allowed Williams to take that feedback and keep moving forward was his faith that the feedback he received was not a personal slight, but in service towards the larger goal of the film.

 Want your next event to have as much creative impact as Fast Co’s Innovation Festival?
-Check out our graphic recording services to learn ways that real time visuals can help bring your event to the next level, and turn major insights into instantly shareable content.
+Check out our graphic recording services to learn ways that real time visuals can help bring your event to the next level and turn major insights into instantly shareable content.

 Ready to change your thinking?